Repetitive IT jobs 'most at risk of automation'

 More than a quarter of jobs in the business services sector, which includes telecoms and IT, are at ‘high risk’ of automation within the next two decades, an accountant calculates.

-Deloitte said that by 2035 robots could replace up to 31% of the UK’s 3.3million jobs in business services, of which technology-related roles account for one of five its sub-sectors.
+Deloitte said that by 2035 robots could replace up to 31% of the UK’s 3.3million jobs in business services, of which technology-related roles account for one in five of its sub-sectors.

 The declining cost of IT fused with the rising cost of labour is driving the trend of machines replacing humans, whose jobs are most at risk if they are “repetitive or highly structured.”